 At national level, the Legislative Decree n.
-155 of 2010, art.
-22 paragraph 4 provides that ISPRA has to develop the energy scenario and the scenario of national production activities (Caputo et al., 2015) and, based on these scenarios, ENEA has to calculate the emission projections using the methodology developed for these purposes at the European level.
-Same provisions will be set in the forthcoming national implementation of the NEC directive.

-In this framework, ENEA and ISPRA have jointly developed the new national baseline emission scenario using the GAINS-Italy model (Ciucci et al., 2016; D'Elia et al., 2009).
-GAINS-Italy is part of the MINNI model (National Integrated Model to support the International Negotiation on atmospheric pollution, Mircea et al., 2014; www.minni.org), an ENEA project, funded by MATTM (the Italian Ministry for the Environment, the Territory and the Sea), that reflects on a national scale the structure of the GAINS-Europe model (Amann et al., 2011), developed by the International Institute for Applied Systems Analysis (IIASA), but customizes the Italian case by adopting the division of the territory into regions and using a spatial resolution of 20 km.
+155 of 2010 (that implements the European Directive on air quality, 2008/50/EC), art.
+22 paragraph 4 and the Legislative Decree n.
+81 of 2018 (that implements the new European Directive on National Emission Ceilings, 2016/2284/EC), art.
+6 provide that ISPRA has to develop the energy scenario and the scenario of national production activities (Caputo et al., 2015) and, based on these scenarios, ENEA has to calculate the emission projections using the methodology developed for these purposes at the European level (D'Elia and Peschi, 2013; D'Elia and Peschi, 2016).
+In this framework, ENEA and ISPRA have jointly developed the new national baseline emission scenario using the GAINS-Italy model (D'Elia et al., 2018; Ciucci et al., 2016; D'Elia et al., 2009).
+GAINS-Italy is part of the MINNI model (National Integrated Model to support the International Negotiation on atmospheric pollution, Mircea et al., 2014, 2016; www.minni.org), an ENEA project, funded by MATTM (the Italian Ministry for the Environment, the Territory and the Sea).
+The GAINS-Italy model (Greenhouse Gas and Air Pollution Interactions and Synergies Model over Italy, elaborates emission scenarios for air pollutants and greenhouse gases on 5-year time intervals, starting from 1990 to 2050, and evaluates cost-effective multi-pollutant emission control strategies to reach environmental objectives on air quality impacts.
+Moreover, GAINS-Italy performs fast-response calculations of regional background concentrations of PM2.5 and NO2 (at spatial resolution of 20 km) in consequence of hypothesized emission reductions on the Italian territory.
+This last feature is enhanced by the Atmospheric Transfer Matrices (ATMs), simplified (quasi-linear) relations between total regional emissions and concentrations, calibrated through a set of the national Atmospheric Modelling System simulations, based on controlled pollutant emission reductions (Briganti et al., 2011).

-Figure 9.1 - The scheme of data used and produced by the GAINS-Italy model
+Figure 9.1 - The simplified functional flow-chart of the MINNI national modelling scheme and details of data used and produced by the GAINS-Italy model (from D'Elia et al., 2009)